Gibbsian On-Line Distributed Content Caching Strategy for Cellular Networks

 \subsection{Cache Hit Rate Maximization Problem}

 We assume that, whenever a new request for a content arrives, it is served by one BS covering that point and having the content in its cache; if a content request is served from the cache, we call the event as a {\em cache hit}.
-In case no covering BS has the content (i.e., no cache hit), the content needs to be downloaded by one of the covering BSs and served to the user (this will be explained later).
+In case no covering BS has the content (i.e., no cache hit, or {\em cache miss}), the content needs to be downloaded by one of the covering BSs and served to the user (this will be explained later).
 The requests do not tolerate any delay; i.e., we do not consider the possibility of holding the requests in a queue and serving the content to users in batch once the content becomes available in a BS.
 Also, we assume infinite bandwidth available for all downlink transmissions; i.e., each content is assumed to be served instantaneously.\footnote{This is a valid assumption when the downlink traffic in the network is light.
 Even under heavy traffic, in a small cell network, downlink capacity is typically high and the number of users per cell is small.
 On the other hand, a backhaul link typically serves many base stations.
 This makes the backhaul capacity a major bottleneck.
 While a joint optimization of throughput or delay considering the availability of contents in the caches and considering instantaneous backhaul traffic load and downlink traffic load is highly useful, the problem becomes too hard in general when there are a lot of small cells over a large geographical region.
 Hence, we decide to decouple the caching problem and downlink load management problem at each cell, which is equivalent to infinite downlink bandwidth assumption for the caching problem.
 It is important to note that, even with this simplification, there remains significant challenge in the problem of content assignment to the caches.

 Limited downlink capacity was considered in prior work such as \cite{bastug-etal14cache-enabled} and \cite{bastug-etal16edge-caching}, but they did not propose optimal caching strategy for base stations with overlapping cells.}